blobfile/blobfile/README.md

 Here are the functions:

 * `BlobFile` - like `open()` but works with `gs://` paths too
 * `LocalBlobFile` - like `BlobFile()` but operations take place on a local file.
 When reading this is done by downloading the file during the constructor, for writing this means uploading the file on `close()` or during destruction.
 You can pass a `cache_dir` parameter to cache files for reading.
-You are reponsible for cleaning up the cache directory though.
+You are reponsible for cleaning up the cache directory.

 Some are inspired by existing `os.path` and `shutil` functions: